Frances Metcalfe first learnt to read music at the age of four. She is now a retired peripatetic music teacher specialising in the violin.

 Sylvia is a nymph affiliated to the goddess of the hunt, Diana, and in love with a poor shepherd Aminta.
-During the course of the ballet she withstands thwarted love, kidnap by Orion, an evil hunter, a wound from an arrow and opposition to marriage.
-Luckily love wins out in the end.
-Diana, who had initially obstructed the union, relents after the intervention of Eros, the god of erotic love, and gives her blessing to the love struck couple.
+During the course of the ballet, she withstands thwarted love, is kidnapped by Orion, an evil hunter, sustains a wound from an arrow and opposition to marriage.
+Luckily love wins out in the end, who had initially obstructed the union, relents after the intervention of Eros, the god of erotic love, and gives her blessing to the love-struck couple.

 The Sorcerer's Dance comes at the end of Act I after Aminta is mistakenly shot by an arrow by Sylvia.
 He is brought back to life after Eros dances, in the guise of a sorcerer.
 The music has an exotically eastern slant, delicate and formal, horns remind us of the hunting theme and the Act is drawn to a close by an expansive swell.